ozivarol/Chat-Api/README.md

 ## Overview

-A RESTful API with a mutli endpoint that retrieves data from the given MongoDB collection, filters it, and returns the results in the desired format.
+A RESTful API with a mutli endpoint that retrieves data from the given MongoDB collection

 ## Table of contents